 Understanding the process helps you prepare for your project and set realistic expectations.

-Step 1: Schedule a Free In-Home Consultation
+Step 1: Your Free In-Home Design Consultation

 A professional designer visits your home, bringing material samples, finish options, and a laptop with 3D design software.
 There is no need to visit a showroom.
 The designer measures the space, discusses your storage needs, and asks about your wardrobe and daily habits.